Lifecycle automation is becoming a defining requirement for modern telecom operators. Yet the term is often misunderstood.

 Lifecycle automation transforms scale from a risk into a controlled outcome.

-According to Gartner, operators that fail to modernize operational integration struggle to scale digital services reliably as complexity increases.
+Gartner research shows that operators who fail to modernize operational integration struggle to scale digital services reliably as complexity increases.
+The challenge is not individual system performance—it's the inability to maintain visibility and control across the service lifecycle as volume grows.

 Lifecycle automation is not about speed alone.
 It is about control across growth.